Semidefinite Programming and Ramsey Numbers: Flag algebra terminology

 Let us now introduce the terminology related to flag algebras needed in this paper.
 For more details about the method, see~\cite{Raz07}.
 This section is included in order to make the paper self-contained.
 A reader familiar with the theory may wish to skip to the next section.

 For a list $\cH=\{G_1,G_2,\ldots,G_k\}$, an edge colored graph is $\cH$-free if it does not contain a copy of $G_i$ as a subgraph in color $i$ for any $1\le i\le k$.
-Since we deal mostly with blow-ups of edge colored $\cH$-free complete graphs, we restrict our attention to this particular case.
+Since we deal mostly with blow-ups of edge colored $\cH$-free complete graphs, we restrict our attention to this particular case of Razborov's much more general theory.
 We say that a graph is a blow-up of an edge colored complete graph if it can be obtained from an edge-colored complete graph by a blow-up of the vertices, i.e., vertices are replaced by independent sets, and edges are replaced by complete bipartite graphs between the sets, and all edges inherit the given color.
 For brevity, we will just write {\em blow-up graph} for these objects.
 The central notions we are going to introduce are an algebra $\cA$ and algebras $\cA^{\sigma}$, where $\sigma$ is a fixed blow-up graph.

-In order to precisely describe algebras $\cA$ and $\cA^\sigma$, we first need to introduce some additional notation.
+In order to precisely describe the algebras $\cA$ and $\cA^\sigma$, we first need to introduce some additional notation.
 Let $\cF$ be the set of all finite blow-up graphs.
 Next, for every $\ell\in\Nat$, let $\cF_\ell\subset \cF$ be the set of blow-up graphs on exactly $\ell$ vertices.
-For $H\in\cF_\ell$ and $H'\in\cF_{\ell'}$, recall that $p(H,H')$ is the probability that a randomly chosen subset of $\ell$ vertices in $H'$ induces a subgraph isomorphic to $H$.
+For $H\in\cF_\ell$ and $H'\in\cF_{\ell'}$, we denote by $p(H,H')$ the probability that a randomly chosen subset of $\ell$ vertices in $H'$ induces a subgraph isomorphic to $H$.
 Note that $p(H,H')=0$ if $\ell' < \ell$.
 Let $\Real\cF$ be the set of all formal linear combinations of elements of $\cF$ with real coefficients.
 Furthermore, let $\cK$ be the linear subspace of $\Real\cF$ generated by all linear combinations of the form

 Finally, we define $\cA$ to be the space $\Real\cF$ factorized by $\cK$.

 The space $\cA$ has naturally defined linear operations of addition and scalar multiplication by real numbers.
 To introduce a multiplication inside $\cA$, we first define it on the elements of $\cF$ in the following way.
 For $H_1, H_2 \in \cF$, and $H\in\cF_{v(H_1)+v(H_2)}$, we define $p(H_1, H_2; H)$ to be the probability that a randomly chosen subset of $V(H)$ of size $v(H_1)$ and its complement induce in $H$ subgraphs isomorphic to $H_1$ and $H_2$, respectively.
 We set